 - Taking a website live before the agreed time.
 Without telling us.

 Yes, really!
 We were still updating content when the site was rolled live.
 So we had to roll out all over again anyway.
-But it was a
+But this did affect relationships!

 None of these projects were easy.
 Most of them took longer than initially planned.
 One of them broke a client relationship beyond repair.
 On the plus side, all of them were educational.
 Everyone makes mistakes – but at least we can learn from them.
 So we don’t make the same mistake the next time around.